The thousand and one functions of a dam

 10 min

 Dams store water that is used primarily for human consumption and irrigation, in addition to allowing for the production of energy with which to supply the electricity grid.
-But beyond these functions, hydroelectric ventures end up serving, in other ways, populations and the environment.

 Putting dams at the service of populations at different levels, in addition to electricity generation, was a task that was developed over several years in Portugal.
 Hydroelectric production began to grow in strength from the 1950s with the construction of dams in the Cávado, Zêzere, Tagus and Douro river basins.
 At that time, the operations were manual, time-consuming and isolated; they were dependent on a large number of workers, from the turbine driver to the machinist, distributed throughout various locations (engine rooms, turbine, dam, command room,...).